GitRowin/orderedmapjson/README.md

 ## UnmarshalArrayWithAnyOrderedMap

-UnmarshalArrayWithAnyOrderedMap unmarshals a JSON array, converting all JSON objects at any level into `AnyOrderedMap` instead of `map[string]any`.
+UnmarshalArrayWithAnyOrderedMap unmarshals a JSON array.
+Like AnyOrderedMap, it unmarshals JSON objects at any level as `AnyOrderedMap[any]` rather than `map[string]any`.

 ```go
 const input = `["foo",1,{"3":"3","1":"1","2":"2"}]`